 Constant empathy/support is hard.
 I think even Mother Theresa would like to lean on another person sometimes.
 I believe that Yukine’s pov of Tomoya changed in this scene because Tomoya offered to be the pillar that Yukine can depend on.
 From Yukine’s reaction its something that no one has done before.
 Then, Tomoya proved those words true when even suspended he still continued visiting the reference room.

 Sometimes romance isn’t exciting.

 Which others might find a bit boring but then again the romantic aspect took a backseat on this route.

-We can see this on the time when the light orb appeared.
+We can see this at the time when the light orb appeared.
 It didn’t happen when Tomoya kissed Yukine.
-It happened when Yukine is surrounded everyone – her brother friends that she found scary at first and was now her friends in turn.
+It happened when Yukine is surrounded by everyone – her brother friends that she found scary at first and was now her friends in turn.
 When she was able to say her piece and was able to be understood and supported in turn.

 In some way, I think, Yukine’s route epitomize the belonging and acceptance.
 That even the strangest people can be family.